What is an MAI Appraisal?

 This question must be answered before an appraisal can begin.

-in the early 1990’s by USPAP, or Uniform Standards of Professional Appraisal Practice, created from federal requirements.
+reports were standardized in the early 1990’s by USPAP, or Uniform Standards of Professional Appraisal Practice, created from

 The appraisal process includes inspecting the property, researching the data and concluding a value.